 - I plan on transferring to the Mount but will be taking some more coursework at my current institution before doing so.
 What should I do to make sure I’m taking coursework that will transfer?

 - Am I eligible for any scholarships as a transfer student?

 In selecting freshman for admission, we consider academic preparation by looking at high school transcripts, academic aptitude and SAT or ACT scores.
-You are admitted to the College, not to a particular major or program.
+You are admitted to the University, not to a particular major or program.
 If you are ready to apply, please go to the admission section of our website.